-There was tremendous response to our Stackage survey, so I'd like to say: thank you everyone who participated, the feedback was invaluable.
-Additionally, in the past two weeks, I think we've added around 100 new packages to Stackage based on everyone's pull requests, so again, thank you for everyone who got involved.
-You can view the survey results yourself.
+There was tremendous response to our Stackage survey, so I’d like to say: thank you everyone who participated, the feedback was invaluable.
+Additionally, in the past two weeks, I think we’ve added around 100 new packages to Stackage based on everyone’s pull requests, so again, thank you for everyone who got involved.
+You can view the survey results yourself (no longer available).
 Of particular interest to me were the freeform responses, which gave us a lot of valuable information.

 Chris Done and I went over the results together, and by far, the strongest impression that we got was that the Stackage setup process was too onerous.
 Lack of direct cabal-install support and need to choose from among six possible snapshots were very problematic.
 Furthermore, some people found the homepage confusing, and didn’t understand from it why they should use Stackage.
 There was also fear that, by using Stackage, you’d end up missing out on some important packages, either because those packages aren’t present, or because it’s unclear how to add new packages.

 So today, we’re announcing a number of changes on stackage.org to address these concerns, as well as to pave the way for the upcoming LTS Haskell release.
 These changes are still a work in process, so please give us feedback (or feel free to send a pull request as well).

 In order to use Stackage, you first had to choose GHC 7.8, GHC 7.8 + Haskell Platform, or GHC 7.6.
 You then had to decide if you wanted exclusive vs inclusive.
 Once we add LTS Haskell, that’s another choice to add to the mix.
 So we’ve decided to simplify the options advertised on the homepage to two:

 Each of these will be compatible with only one version of GHC (7.8.3 for now).
 Another piece of feedback is that users are by far using inclusive more commonly than exclusive.
 So we’re going to default to giving inclusive instructions.